 Sacramento Regional 2008 NAAQS Attainment

-The District’s Board of Directors will hold a Public Hearing on October 11, 2017 to adopt the Sacramento Regional 2008 National Ambient Air Quality Standard (NAAQS) 8-Hour Ozone Attainment and Reasonable Further Progress Plan (Plan).
+The District’s Board of Directors held a Public Hearing on October 11, 2017 and adopted the Sacramento Regional 2008 National Ambient Air Quality Standard (NAAQS) 8-Hour Ozone Attainment and Reasonable Further Progress Plan (Plan).

 The Plan geographically covers the Sacramento Federal Nonattainment Area (SFNA) which includes all of Sacramento and Yolo counties, and portions of Placer, El Dorado, Solano, and Sutter counties.
-Each air district in the SFNA are holding separate public hearings to adopt this Plan.
+Each air district in the SFNA held separate public hearings to adopt this Plan.
 The Plan documents how the region is meeting requirements under the Clean Air Act in demonstrating reasonable further progress and attainment of the 2008 NAAQS of 75 parts of ozone per billion.
-The YSAQMD Board of Directors will consider the adoption of the Plan during this public hearing.
-Below are attachments related to the Public Hearing

 - Sacramento Regional 2008 NAAQS Attainment and RFP Plan